Last Updated on

 Roma Gupta Sinha – (Truly Yours Roma)

 so we must try and reach them to our ability best and build a loyal readership for ourselves which also means that in the writing world it is the quality which supersedes quantity.
-Another Important learning I took is the power of networking with your fellow bloggers not only aids you takes your blog places but also gives you some lovely friends in the process.
+Another Important learning I took is the power of networking with your fellow bloggers not only aids you take your blog places but also gives you some lovely friends in the process.

 Jaideep Khanduja – (Pebbles In Waters)